Everything you need to know about our rebrand

 On this page

-Why does Walk Wheel Cycle Trust need to rebrand?
+Why did Walk Wheel Cycle Trust need to rebrand?

 Our research shows that when people understand what we do, they believe in us and want to support the charity (donating, working with us, volunteering, funding us etc).
 And whilst this is positive, if we want to reach and engage with even more people, we first need a brand that everyone can understand.

-Right now, our current brand doesn’t enable us to clearly explain who we are, what we do and why it matters to people.
-It also doesn’t help us effectively inspire as many people as possible to join us and support us, so we can continue to make a positive difference to communities across the UK.
+Our branding as Sustrans didn't enable us to clearly explain who we are, what we do and why it matters to people.
+It also didn't help us effectively inspire as many people as possible to join us and support us, so we can continue to make a positive difference to communities across the UK.

 Why is Walk Wheel Cycle Trust rebranding now?